Google Sheet Integration

 if (responseCode === 200) {

-Logger.log(responseBody); // Still log the full raw response for debugging
+Logger.log(responseBody); // Still log complete original response for debugging

 try {